App SSH Overview

 For example, one of your app instances may be unresponsive, or the log output from the app may be inconsistent or incomplete.
 You can SSH into the individual VM that runs the problem instance to troubleshoot.

-Operators, space managers, and space developers can configure SSH access for PWS, spaces, and apps as described in this table:
+Operators, space managers, and space developers can configure SSH access for PWS, for spaces, and for apps as described in this table:

 |User Role||Scope of SSH Permissions Control||How They Define SSH Permissions|